CDH event guidelines

 - Refrain from intimidating, discriminatory, harassing or demeaning behaviour.

-- Inform the Conference organisers and the CDH Events and Projects Coordinator if they notice someone in distress.
+- Inform the Conference organisers and the CDH Communications & Events Coordinator if they notice someone in distress.

 Examples of unacceptable behaviour include intimidation, harassment, bullying, discrimination, derogatory or demeaning conduct related to age, gender, sexual orientation, race, language, political or other opinion, national or social origin, disability, physical appearance, religion or other status.
 Participants found to be engaging in behaviour that violates this code of conduct will be dealt with in line with the University’s Harassment procedures.